sgalal/rime-opencc-latest/README.md

 Recipe: ℞ `sgalal/rime-opencc-latest`

-Customize rime input schemata to use the latest OpenCC dictionaries
+Customize rime input schemata to use the latest [OpenCC](https://github.com/BYVoid/OpenCC) dictionaries

 ## Why

-The OpenCC shipped with rime installer is not updated regularly.
-However, using newer versions of OpenCC dictionaries will improve the accuracy of OpenCC conversion.
+The OpenCC shipped with rime installer is not the latest version.
+Using the latest version will improve the accuracy of OpenCC conversion.

 ## How